-Snorkeling from Beach or Boat in Maui
+Maui Snorkeling from Beach or Boat

-If you would like help with your snorkeling, plus a boat ride and food, you can take a snorkel boat cruise.
+If you would like help with your Maui snorkeling, plus a boat ride and food, you can take a snorkel boat cruise.
 These boats may bring you to Maui beaches you might otherwise not find, or take you out to the tiny island of Molokini where there are even more fish to see.
 Boats leave from Lahaina Harbor (west side) and Maalaea Harbor (closer to Kihei & Wailea).
 Some boats even leave from beaches in Kaanapali or Makena.
-For discount prices on many choices of snorkel boat cruises click on Maui snorkel boats discounts.
+For great prices on many choices of snorkel boat cruises click on Maui snorkel boats discounts.

 Details and differences to help you decide

 Pacific Whale Foundation

-This company is best known for its winter whale watch cruises, but they also do snorkel trips to Molokini year-round.
+This company is best known for its winter whale watch cruises, but they also do Maui snorkeling trips to Molokini year-round.
 Snorkel trips depart from Maalaea Harbor.
 Most of their boats are two-level, double-hull, very modern, and larger than boats from other companies.
 Most of their boats can carry up to 140 passengers.
 The four different snorkel tours described in the four links below vary in length of trip and where they go to.

 This is a unique snorkel cruise offering extras that are not on the others, both in the type of boat and in the places it goes.
-Quicksilver is a 55-foot double-deck relatively new power catamaran with a waterslide and glass bottom.
+Calypso Maui is a 55-foot double-deck relatively new power catamaran with a waterslide and glass bottom.
 It departs from Maalaea harbor and goes to three places (weather permitting): Molokini Crater, Turtle Town, and the south coast of Maui for dolphin encounters.
-Trips include continental breakfast, mid-morning snack, and BBQ lunch.
+Trips include continental breakfast, mid-morning snacks, and BBQ lunch.
 The usual trip time is 7:15 AM to 1 PM.
 The boat can take up to 114 passengers.

 Maui Classic Charters